Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 It is the aim of this specification to provide a better and more flexible way for third-party modules to declare and use attributes to allow authors to declare more interesting behaviours on elements of their code.

-### Hooks

-In addition to the limitations of attribute syntax described above, there are very limited options available to the would-be implementors of attributes, as ways to provide the behaviour their attribute would have.

-Scalar variables in Perl support a concept called "magic", by which custom behaviour can be attached onto a variable, to be invoked whenever the variable is read from, written to, or goes out of scope.
-While in theory other kinds of variables (arrays and hashes) do support magic, in practice the magic is not truely aware of the container-like nature of the variable to which they are attached, and cannot provide customisation around things like element iteration or access, without a lot of weird tricks.
-Magic on any other kind of SV (such as subroutines or stashes, the data stores used to implement packages and classes) is virtually non-existent, limited only to passive storage of additional notation data, and notification of the attached entity's destruction.
-Other concepts that are not even backed by true SVs, such as the abstract notion of a subroutine parameter or an object field, do not support magic at all.

-Many limitations of the core magic system can be seen in core perl itself.
-While magic is used to implement a lot of the interesting scalar variables (such as `$$` for fetching the current process's PID, or `$&`, the result of the most recent regexp match), it is not used directly for creating things like array or hash variables with custom behaviour, or providing tie on these things.
-While there _is_ magic involved in these concepts, that magic is often just used as a marker to store extra information to allow special-purpose code in the interpreter to implement those other behaviours.
-Yet other kinds of magic are used for more tagging of additional data that don't provide additional behaviour on their own.

-It would seem that the existing concept of "magic" in the Perl core is simultanously too limited and inflexible to provide most interesting custom behaviours, and at the same time overly elaborate for simply attaching additional data or destruction notification onto non-scalar variables.

-It is the aim of this specification to provide a new generation of magic-like behaviour, both for core perl to use for its own purposes in a far more uniform way, and to allow third-party module authors to attach more interesting behaviours when requested; perhaps by using an attribute.

 ## Rationale

 (explain why the (following) proposed solution will solve it)

 ## Specification

-### Attributes

 Attributes defined by this specification will be lexical in scope, much like that of a `my` variable, `my sub` function, or any of the builtin function exports provided by the `builtin` module.
 This provides a clean separation of naming within the code.